wangzhifengharrison/HTNet/README.md

 <p align="center">
   <img src="https://github.com/wangzhifengharrison/HTNet/blob/master/images/micro-architecture.png" width="700" height="480"/>
 </p>
 HTNet: Overall architectures of hierarchical transformer network for micro-expression recognition.Low-level self-attention in transformer layerscaptures fine-grained features in local regions.
 High-level self-attention in transformer layers captures coarse-grained features in global regions.
-An aggregation block isproposed to create interactions between different blocks at the same level.
+An aggregation block isproposed to create interactions between different blocks at the same level.<b></b>

 The experiments are implemented on SAMM[32], SMIC[33], CASME II[34] and CASME III [35] databases.
 SAMM, SMIC, and CASME II are merged into one composite dataset,and the same labels in these three datasets are adopted for micro-expression tasks.
 In these datasets, the “positive” emotion category includes the “happiness” emotion class, and the “negative” emotion category includes “sadness”,“disgust”, “contempt”, “fear” and “anger” emotion classes while “surprise” emotion category only includes “surprise” class: